-Applicants should refer to page four of the CBT information booklet for nurses and midwives which includes detailed booking instructions and course / module information.
-If an incorrect CBT has been sat, applicants will be required to resit and pass the correct CBT.
+Applicants should refer to page four of the CBT information booklet for nurses, or page four of the CBT information booklet for midwives.

+These pages include detailed booking instructions and course/module information.
+If an incorrect CBT has been sat, applicants willbe required to resit and pass the correct CBT.